derekdrysdale71/mobile-flashcards/README.md

 The project utilizes the following:
 - redux and react-redux for state management
 - react-navigate for navigation
-- AsyncStorage for data persist
+- AsyncStorage for data persistence

 This project has only been tested on iOS.